ishita2002rai/singpass-v3-implementation/ReadMe.md

 ### `CustomAuthenticatorServiceComponent`

 OSGi DS component that activates the bundle.
-Registers the `MockPassOIDCAuthenticator` as an `ApplicationAuthenticator` OSGi service.
+Registers the `SingpassOIDCAuthenticator` as an `ApplicationAuthenticator` OSGi service.
 Reads keystore configuration from `deployment.toml` via `FileBasedConfigurationBuilder` and passes it to `JwksServlet` via constructor.
 Registers the servlet via `HttpService` using the same pattern as WSO2's `FrameworkServiceComponent`.

 ---